 Stage 1 was sent out for public comment so that EBEP had the opportunity to comment on the ABCB presentation.
 Other public comments will be available as a basis for Stage 2;

 Stage 2 is about to be awarded and EBEP will most likely be able to continue their work.
 The benefit of Stage 2 is described in a separate section of this annual report.

-UNSW has financed a new world class Livability Lab in the basement of the Built Environment Faculty’s home building.
+UNSW has financed a new world class Livability Lab in the basement of the Built Environment School’s home building.
 This new and enhanced facility established in early 2018, replaced the much smaller and older existing lab.
 This larger facility has enabled us to continue to explore and to better understand, movement in three-dimensional space and the forces related to movement, such as balance and stability for people with disabilities.
 The new space is fully wheelchair accessible, located near accessible toilets, and has separate changeroom and storage spaces.